RedisLabs/redislabs-docs/content/rs/concepts/terminology.md

     the user.
 Various performance optimization algorithms define where shards are placed within the cluster.
 During the lifetime of the cluster, these algorithms might migrate a shard between nodes.
--   **Clustered & highly available Redis database** - Each master shard in the clustered database has a slave shard, enabling failover if the master shard fails.
+-   **Clustered and highly available Redis database** - Each master shard in the clustered database has a slave shard, enabling failover if the master shard fails.